-Rooms here are very modern, clean, stylish and comfortable.
+Rooms here are very modern, clean, stylish, and comfortable.
 There's an on-site cafe to buy drinks and snacks or you can use the fully-stocked kitchen to cook for yourself.
-There are also lots of shared areas to relax and socialise, perhaps over a game of pool or giant Jenga!
+There are also lots of shared areas to relax and socialize, perhaps over a game of pool or giant Jenga!

 The best part about HI New York is all the activities/extras on offer, such as free tours of the area, free breakfast, pub crawls, comedy nights, and more.
 This is a great place to stay for those who want to have fun while not breaking the bank.

 Why we love it